JaeheeKimLab/JaeheeKimLab.github.io/team/_posts/2023-01-23-shenni-liang.md

 Hello, I am an undergraduate Computer Science major interested in computational biology.
 More specifically, I would love to explore machine learning and statistical methods in the context of life science, hoping to solve real-world problems.

+* Shenni's work is supported by the CIHMID URE program